TankMermaid/practical-bacterial-bioinfo/outline.md

 # Asking "who's there?" is key to many of these studies

-- We know a lot about cultured organisms, which we identify by "name"
+- We know a lot about cultured organisms, which we identify by "name" (i.e., *taxonomy*)
+- Those names roughly correlate with organisms' functions
 - You need names to talk about how things interact with one another

-.center[Unfortunately, many organisms don't have clear "names".]
+.center[Unfortunately, many organisms don't have clear names.]

 ---